abhididdigi/abhididdigi.github.io/_posts/2012-03-23-in-love-with-prime-numbers.md

 ---
 layout: post
-title: In Love with Prime Numbers !
+title: In Love with Prime Numbers!
 tag: algorithms
 ---